Jake(steps in the tent and comes face-to-face with Mr. DeMartino): Oh, hi. It's, uh, raining cats and dogs out there.

 Jake: I guess not.

 DeMartino: NO!
-I GUESS NOT!GIMME THAT!(snatches the flask and starts chugging like there's no tomorrow)
+I GUESS NOT!GIMME THAT!(snatches the flask from a shocked Jake and starts chugging like there's no tomorrow)

 DeMartino: HOW'D YOU KNOW THAT!?